Student-centric advice and objective recommendations

 Undergraduate Focus

 Most NESCAC schools focus exclusively on undergraduate education.
 This means that they only offer bachelor’s degrees rather than master’s degrees and doctorate degrees.
-As such, most schools in the conference are actually labelled as colleges instead of universities.
+As such, most schools in the conference are actually labeled as colleges instead of universities.
 Tufts University and Wesleyan University are the two exceptions.